-What is Developmental Editing?
 Developmental editing is a critical phase in the editing of an author’s work designed to elevate said work.
 It focuses on the overall content of an author’s manuscript.
-An editor is not just looking for spelling mistakes and misused words when doing a developmental edit.
-They’re looking to see whether your overall content makes sense the way that it is structured.
-In other words, a developmental editor looks at the whole picture: story structure and organization, plot holes, character development, pacing, inconsistencies, contradictions, dialogue discrepancies, etc.
+During a developmental edit, the editor's focus extends beyond identifying spelling errors and incorrect word usage.
+They assess whether the content is logically structured.
+Essentially, a developmental editor evaluates the entire picture: the story's structure and organization, plot gaps, character development, pacing, inconsistencies, contradictions, dialogue issues, and more.

 Here are a few things that developmental editing focuses on:

-Story structure and organization – Does the overall story flow in a logical and clear pattern, in a way that makes sense?
+Story structure and organization – Does the overall story or narrative flow logically and clearly, and does it make sense?
 Is it well organized or are the author's thoughts scattered?

 Pacing – Ever heard a reader say a book fell flat?
 This happens when the author neglects to properly pace their story.
 Good pacing builds up emotion and leads a reader to keep turning the page.
 Poor pacing leaves them disappointed.

 Character arc/development – Who are your characters?
 Do they have depth, personality, and clear motivations?
-Nail these three dimensions of character development and you will leave readers connecting to your characters in a unique way.
+Nail these three dimensions of character development and you will leave readers uniquely connected to your characters.

 Point of View (POV) and narration – Who is telling the story?
 Is it your character (first person), you, the author (third person), or readers (second person)?
 Once you’ve established who your narrator is, make sure to use the right point of view to tell your story.